DRBench: A Realistic Benchmark for Enterprise Deep Research: Human Preference Evaluation

 \section{Human Preference Evaluation}

 We calculate a human score for model \(a\) task \(t\) as:

 \(S_{a,t} = \frac{1}{n} \sum_{i=1}^{n} s_{a,i} \), where \(s_{a,i} = \)

-, where \(n\) is the number of gold insights in task \(t\), \(s_{a,i}\) is the human score of model \(a\) on insight \(i\).
+, where \(n\) is the number of groundtruth insights in task \(t\), \(s_{a,i}\) is the human score of model \(a\) on insight \(i\).
 Figure\ref{fig:human_vs_insight_recall} shows that the insight recall metric is on par with human decision.